 It is illegal to put items such as electronics, batteries, fluorescent bulbs, pesticides, and other chemicals in any of your bins.
 These items are not recyclable, compostable, nor are they allowed in our landfills.

-If you have a number of items, you may schedule a free pick-up by calling customer service: (415) 330-1405.
-You’ll be asked to describe the types and amounts of the household hazardous waste you have for pickup.
+If you have more than one item, you may schedule a free pick-up by emailing firstname.lastname@example.org.
+You’ll be asked to describe the types and amounts of household hazardous waste you have for pickup.

 - Hazardous waste containers cannot be left outside on the sidewalk, so you must be home.